323d Air Expeditionary Wing

-The 323rd Air Expeditionary Wing (323 AEW) is a provisional United States Air Force unit assigned to the United States Air Forces in Europe.
+The 323rd Air Expeditionary Wing is a provisional United States Air Force unit assigned to the United States Air Forces in Europe.
 As a provisional unit, it may be activated or inactivated at any time.

-It was last known to be active from 14 March – 30 April 2008 at Câmpia Turzii, Romania, serving briefly as the USAF headquarters for a NATO Summit.
+It was last known to be active from 14 March – 30 April 2008 at Balotești, Romania, serving briefly as the USAF headquarters for a NATO Summit.

-During World War II, the group's predecessor unit, the 323rd Bombardment Group (Medium) was a B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force.
+During World War II, the group's predecessor unit, the 323rd Bombardment Group (Medium) was a Martin B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force.

 History

 Air Force Reserve

 The wing was first activated as the 323rd Bombardment Wing at Tinker Air Force Base, Oklahoma in June 1949 when Continental Air Command implemented the wing base organization for its reserve units, uniting support organizations and the 323rd Bombardment Group under a single headquarters.

 The wing was ordered to active duty on 10 March 1951 as a result of the Korean War.
 Its personnel and equipment were used as fillers for other units and it was inactivated on 17 March 1951.